Quantum $K$-theory of projective spaces and confluence of $q$-difference equations: Confluence for quantum -theory of projective spaces

-This part will be a comparison between the $K$-theoretical function $P^{-\ell_q(Q)}$ we have introduced in the Definition \ref{qkqde:def_J_fn_eq} and the usual $q$-characters $e_{q,\lambda_q}$ that appear in the analytic theory of $q$-difference equations.
-This part is independent of the main theorem.
+This part will be a comparison between the $K$-theoretical function $P^{-\ell_q(Q)}$ we have introduced in the Definition \ref{qkqde:def_J_fn_eq} and the usual $q$-characters $e_{q,\lambda_q}$ that appear in the analytic theory of regular singular $q$-difference equations.
+This optional part is independent of the main theorem.
 The reader may want to skip to Subsection \ref{qkqde:subsection_main_theorem_equivariant}.